SUPGAMI/Web-Programming/README.md

 2️⃣ **Navigate into the folder:** cd Web-Programming

-3️⃣ **Open assignment.html in your browser.```
+3️⃣ **Open assignment.html in your browser.

----
-📌 Notes

-This project is part of my coursework and is intended for educational purposes.
-Feel free to explore, but please do not copy directly for your own submissions.
 ---